 Once a furlough ends, the employees return to work and go back to their regular schedule.

 Furlough vs. layoff

-A layoff is a period where employers suspend or terminate an employee because of the business’s lack of work, cash, or materials.
+A layoff is when employers suspend or terminate an employee because of the business’s lack of work, cash, or materials.
 Employees may receive severance pay or no pay at all.
-During layoffs, employees usually have no call-back rights or expectations of the job returning.
+During layoffs, employees usually have no call-back rights or expectations of the job returning unlike with furloughs.

 An employer can opt for temporary layoffs where they cut back or temporarily stop an employee’s work, but the employee is still employed.
 However, unlike furloughs, there is no guarantee that a temporary layoff won’t be permanent.
 Employers decide if workers are recalled or not.
 If an employer chooses not to recall an employee, the layoff becomes permanent.